alrusdi/jquery-plugin-query-object/README.md

 Disclaimer
 -------------------------

 There are many URI manipulation libraries for JS and before use jquery-query-object you should look at least to https://github.com/medialize/URI.js because it much more feature rich, tested and better documented.
-I support  jquery-query-object because i need it for my existent projects and i want to maintain reference to it on plugins.jquery.com - no other reasons to use it but not URI.js
+I support  jquery-query-object because i need it for one of my projects and i want to maintain reference to it on plugins.jquery.com - no other reasons to use it but not URI.js

 Example
 -------------------------